entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  169. Position of foramen for hyomandibular branch of facial nerve in relation to anterior postorbital process: foramen in distal part of the anterior postorbital process (0); foramen in proximoposterior position (1).
 > Dupret *et al*.
 (2009), Character 2; Dupret *et al*.
 (2017), Character 2; Zhu *et al*.
 (2010), Character 2; Xue *et al*. (submitted), Character 169.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  170. Neurocranial supraorbital process: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 3; Dupret *et al*.
 (2017), Character 3; Zhu *et al*.
 (2010), Character 3; Xue *et al*. (submitted), Character 170.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  171. Neurocranial basal process: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 4; Dupret *et al*.
 (2017), Character 4; Zhu *et al*.
 (2010), Character 4; Xue *et al*. (submitted), Character 171.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

 ## Ornamentation
  172. Dermal ornamentation: absent (0); present (1).